 - 1. Choose any comfortable position with your knees slightly apart. - 2.
 Imagine that you are trying to stop yourself passing wind; slowly squeeze the muscles around your back passage (anus).
 You should not be using any other muscles do not pull in your tummy, squeeze your legs together or tighten your buttocks. - 3.
 Bring the feeling forward as if you were trying to stop yourself passing urine.
 You should be able to feel the muscle move upward and inward and your penis and scrotum will move up towards your body. - 4.
-Hold this for 5 10 seconds. - 5.
-Let the muscles lower and relax, then rest for 10 seconds. - 6.
-Repeat steps 1 5 up to 10 times (you will need to work up to this gradually). - 7.
-Now try to perform a set of quick exercises ('quick flicks') squeeze the muscles quickly and hold for 1 second before relaxing. - 8.
-Work up to doing 10 quick flicks at any one time.
+Hold this for five to ten seconds. - 5.
+Let the muscles lower and relax, then rest for ten seconds. - 6.
+Repeat steps one to five up to ten times (you will need to work up to this gradually). - 7.
+Now try to perform a set of quick exercises ('quick flicks') squeeze the muscles quickly and hold for one second before relaxing. - 8.
+Work up to doing ten quick flicks at any one time.

-Build up to doing 10 slow exercises and 10 quick flicks at least once a day.
+Build up to doing ten slow exercises and ten quick flicks at least once a day.